SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 ### Publish-Subscribe (Durable)
 Sometimes it isn't enough to be able to deliver messages/events only while the app remains connected to the broker; there are many scenarios where you want messages stored while the app is offline while still maintaining order.
 In this case the Solace Binder allows you to follow the Publish-Subscribe pattern and consume from an Exclusive Durable Queue that will do just that.

+> aside positive
-<aside class="positive">💥 As a bonus, this configuration also allows you to create a Primary/Secondary type of configuration where you can have multiple microservices ready to process the events and if the Primary disconnects the Secondary will take over. </aside>
+> 💥 As a bonus, this configuration also allows you to create a Primary/Secondary type of configuration where you can have multiple microservices ready to process the events and if the Primary disconnects the Secondary will take over.

 In order to modify the input binding to create an Exclusive Durable Queue we need to add a `group` to our binding and also set the Solace specific property `queueAccessType` to use an exclusive queue.
 We do that with the configuration below.
 ``` yaml